Pamela E. Queen

-Pamela E. Queen is an American politician who serves as a Delegate to the Maryland House of Delegates representing Maryland's 14th Legislative District in northern Montgomery County.
+Pamela E. Queen (born 1960) is an American politician who serves as a Delegate to the Maryland House of Delegates representing Maryland's 14th Legislative District in northern Montgomery County.

 Personal life

-Queen was born in New York City and attended Tuskegee University, where she earned a B.S. in mathematics.
+Queen was born in New York City in 1960 and attended Tuskegee University, where she earned a B.S. in mathematics.
 She later went on to earn two master's degrees from Johns Hopkins University in computer science and management and a Ph.D. in finance from the George Washington University.
 Since 2010, she has worked as a professor of finance at Morgan State University in Baltimore, Maryland.
 Queen has been involved in a number of community and professional organizations.

 In the legislature

 In 2016, following the appointment of Delegate Craig Zucker to the Maryland Senate, Queen, a member of the Montgomery County Democratic Central Committee, was appointed by that committee to serve in the House of Delegates.
 She is the second African American woman to represent Montgomery County in the Maryland General Assembly.
 She was sworn in on February 26, 2016.